Troubleshooting the Flow Bar (Desktop) and Flow Bubble (Android)

 • "Shrink the bubble when not in use" toggle didn't stop shrinking in search fields.
 The master toggle now disables all shrink behavior, including in search fields.

 • Shrink sub-options could be turned on even when the main toggle was off.
-These sub-options are now grayed out and disabled whenever the main shrink toggle is off.
-The bubble also more reliably minimizes and restores when you move in and out of search fields.
+Sub-options are now grayed out and disabled whenever the main toggle is off.

 • Flow Bubble didn't reappear after a device reboot or app update.
 Most common on Xiaomi, Vivo, Oppo, and Samsung devices.
 Flow now actively restarts the bubble after a reboot or update.